kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-53-expose-and-secure-workload-istio.md

     - `{JWKS_URI}` is
   4. Select **Create**.
   5. Go to **Istio > Authorization Policies**.
-  6. Select **Create Authorization Policy**, switch to the `YAML` tab and paste the following configuration into the editor:
+  6. Select **Create**, switch to the `YAML` tab and paste the following configuration into the editor:
       ```yaml
       apiVersion: security.istio.io/v1beta1
         kind: AuthorizationPolicy